davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 	🔼 As mentioned above, we have made the paragraph on the volume computation more clear.
 Moreover, we clarified the hypothesis that we have made on the meshes.

-- [ ] Figure 9, p 20 mentioning c_i, COG, center of submerged part etc, but these are not labeled in the diagram, which produces unnecessary cognitive load when reading the diagram.
+- [x] Figure 9, p 20 mentioning c_i, COG, center of submerged part etc, but these are not labeled in the diagram, which produces unnecessary cognitive load when reading the diagram.
 Also, can spread the vectors a bit to declutter (dont need to have them bunched up so realistically), likewise v_a and v_w are not collinear in general.
-Larger arrow tips would help.
+Larger arrow tips would help. ✅ 2025-01-31
+	🔼 We tried to clarify the caption while keeping information about where to apply the forces.
+Moreover we change the figure based on your comment to make it more clear.

 Sec 4.
 =====